kanjipay/web/README.md

-# Kanjipay
+# Mercadopay

+This app's frontend and backend code are deployed using Google Firebase.

+Frontend - react
+Backent - firebase functions (typescript)

-## setup
+## setup app

+Get access to the firebase project first, and then run the following

     brew install node
     npm install
     npm install firebase-tools -g
     firebase login

-Get access to Firebase and add the relevent firebase credentials to .env.production and .env.development
+There are also some credentials to be added to .env.production and .env.development

+## setup functions

+    cd functions
+    npm install

-## Available Scripts
+## Scripts - frontent

-In the project directory, you can run:

-### `npm start`
+### run locally `npm start`

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
-This uses development API credentials.
+Make sure that the backend-url and the frontend credentials in .env.development are the same app!

+### Deploy frontend to firebase

+    firebase use mercadopay
+    firebase deploy --only hosting

+## Scripts - backend

-### `npm run build:stage`
+### run locally `cd frontend && npm serve`

-Builds the app in the `build` folder.\

-This artefact will need to be generated in order to test the app on firebase staging url
+Runs emulated firebase functions on http://localhost:5001

+### Deploy backend to firebase

+    firebase use mercadopay
+    firebase deploy --only functions

+Make sure that the backend-url and the frontend credentials in .env.development are the same app!

+## Deploy both backend and frontend

+### Deploy backend to firebase

+    firebase use mercadopay
+    firebase deploy --only functions

+Make sure that the backend-url and the frontend credentials in .env.development are the same app!

-## Deploy to firebase
+### Deploy backend to firebase

-    npm run build:stage
+    firebase use mercadopay
     firebase deploy

-make sure that the app is correct `mercado-dev`
+Make sure that the backend-url and the frontend credentials in .env.development are the same app!

 ## Lint

     npm run lint

-## Deploy to production

-Create a PR.
-Once it is merged into master, this will be deployed to production.
+### Todo

+- Add backend tests
+- Add single frontend ingegration test
+- Staging prod apps.
+- Automated CI/CD for prod-deploys
+- security hardening